 The Signs of Safety model is used in all our work with children including specific models of assessment and intervention and all social workers are trained in these approaches.

-The service has been set up to recognise that teens can move in and out of at-risk situations extremely quickly and as readily as they move in and out of a willingness to engage with services.
+The service has been set up to recognise that teens can move in and out of at-risk situations extremely quickly; in the same way they move in and out of a willingness to engage with services.

-Practitioners will use restorative approaches and teams will be multi-disciplinary, offer flexible hours and work either within communities or from a hub that has been designed to be young person friendly.
+Practitioners use restorative approaches and teams are multi-disciplinary, offer flexible hours and work either within communities or from a hub that has been designed to be young person friendly.

-The Children in Care Service provides a 0 to 16 years old service for children as well as asylum seeking children referrals.
+The Children in Care Service provides a 0 to 16 years service for children as well as taking any unaccompanied asylum seeking children referrals.

 Social workers are responsible for the: